-There is a large heritage listed Moreton-Bay Fig that hangs over the house and needs some maintenance.
+There is a significant ficus species that hangs over the house and needs some maintenance.
 Currently its roots have grown into the sewer and it is damaging to both the house and recreation reserve.

 The irrigation channel than is located outside the boundary of the reserve leaks and floods parts of the house driveway all the way across to the entry gate.